PeteIG/AgeWell/README.md

 - For the Mockup generator on various screen sizes I used https://techsini.com/multi-mockup/index.php
 - [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) Chrome extension was used to visualise pages on various screen sizes
 - [GoFullPage](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) Chrome extension was used to capture full page screenshots of pages
+- I used https://tabletomarkdown.com/ to convert the manual testing table in my TESTING.md file from an MS Excel table

 ---